 Levin doesn’t explain in detail how this comes about, but it seems to involve a mix of male talents in engineering, design and chemistry.
-The wives are in turn whisked off for a ‘weekend away’, during which the procedure is forced on them.
+The wives are in turn whisked off for a ‘weekend away’.
 When they return, they are Stepford Wives.

-In fact, the women are reduced to ‘robots’ – they may even be dead, and animated entirely by some form of animatronics and preservatives.
-We know that they’re incapable of speech, because Claude Axhelm (of the Men’s Association) gets each wife to record herself speaking, presumably to programme the creature that will replace her after death.
+In fact, the women become ‘robots’ – they may even be dead, and animated entirely by some form of animatronics and preservatives.
+We know that they’re incapable of free speech, because Claude Axhelm gets each wife to record herself speaking.
+This is presumably to programme the creature that will replace her after death.

 Claude is even referred to twice as ‘Henry Higgins’, the lead character in George Bernard Shaw’s 1912 play, Pygmalion (later adapted as the musical My Fair Lady).
 The original Greek myth of Pygmalion concerns a sculptor who falls in love with a statue.
 In Shaw’s play, professor of phonetics Henry Higgins plucks a flower girl from the streets and, by teaching her how to speak and act, turns her into a lady.